 Coconut oil by itself has no cholesterol.
 It increases HDL, large LDL, and reduces small dense LDL.
 The overall effect is that coconut oil reduces the cholesterol ratio, thus lowering the risk of heart disease.

 In fact, populations that use coconut oil as their primary source of fat have the lowest rates of heart disease in the world.
 In India, all along the western coast, communities that use coconut oil extensively in their cooking have long life expectancies, and excellent hair and skin health.

 Fortunately, good sense prevailed in the long run, with many nutritionists, naturopaths, vaidyas, and doctors incorporating alternative healing systems fighting the good fight against propaganda and ignorance.
 Coconut oil is making a come back into the Indian kitchen, as well as into the western world, where it is establishing itself as a baking medium.

 Daana’s Coconut Oil:

-Our coconut oil comes from Usha and Ravi’s family owned organic farm in Krishnarajanagara, a town near Mysore, in Karnataka.
+Our coconut oil comes from Vasanthkumar’s family owned organic farm in Mysore, Karnataka.
 They grow rice and dal intercropped with vegetables and spices.
 The coconuts are harvested, split apart and dried, thus yielding the “copra”.
 The copra is then chopped up and crushed in a rotary press, which yields the “cold-pressed” coconut oil.
 The oil is made in Anand and Priya’s rotary press in Mysore, where they make cold pressed coconut, groundnut, sesame and sunflower oils.

 Add to Cart 399 1859 Organic Coconut Oil Cold Pressed 1 Litre